Vickers Bet Withdrawal Time Test: Instant via Visa (2026)

 What Is the Fastest Way to Withdraw Money From Vickers Bet?

 Since there is only one way to withdraw from Vickers Bet, i.e. via debit cards, this is also the fastest way to get your money.
-Our test with a Visa debit card had the money back in our bank account after 55 minutes, which was a very good result.
+Our test with a Visa debit card had the money back in our bank account after 55 minutes in our first test, which was a pretty good result.

 If an e-wallet option were to be added, that would be a major plus, but just adding anything at this point would be a boost.